polyglotweekly/polyglotweekly.com/introducing-polyglotweekly.com.md

 }
 ```

 Amongst many others.
-If a language is missing [open an issue](https://github.com/polyglotweekly/polyglotweekly.com/issues/new).
+If a language is missing [open an issue](https://github.com/polyglotweekly/polyglotweekly.com/issues/new) (if
+  a grammar exists in TextMate or Atom, it's easy to add).

 ### Static Site Generation

 [Git Hooks](https://help.github.com/articles/about-webhooks/) are used to
 automatically generate the www.polyglotweekly.com website.
 When an article is
-merged onto the master branch:
+merged on to the master branch:

 * [jthoober](https://www.npmjs.com/package/jthoober) listens for the Git Hook,
   and executes a build script.
-* [articleify](https://www.npmjs.com/package/articleify) is executed, and uses
+* [articleify](https://www.npmjs.com/package/articleify) is executed as part of the build script, and uses
   marky-markdown to build the markdown files in the root directory.

-The Polyglot Weekly platform is completely open-source, patches welcome!
+The Polyglot Weekly platform is open-source, and patches are very welcome.

 ## Epilogue

 I'm personally very excited about this project, but Polyglot Weekly needs you!

 * Would you like to contribute an article?
 Don't be shy, read the contribution
-  guidelines, and submit an article.
+  guidelines and submit an article.
-* Would you like to be an editor, or suggest an editor?
-Open an issue, or send
+* Would you like to be an editor, or suggest an editor? [open an issue](https://github.com/polyglotweekly/polyglotweekly.com/issues/new), or send
   an email to ben [at] npmjs.com.

 I can't wait to see what comes of this,